jackwillis/teleogram/README.md

 2. Provision a PostgreSQL server, from Heroku or elsewhere.
 By default, Heroku will attach a hobby-level PostgreSQL server to your new app instance and set the `DATABASE_URL` environment variable automatically.
-3. Run `rails db:create db:migrate` in the production environment.
+3. Run `rails db:setup` in the production environment.

 ## Environment variables